Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Model Estimation

 \end{theorem}

-We note that the initial estimator presented in Theorem \ref{T2} is a special case of the \texttt{TLGRF} estimator derived in Theorem \ref{T3}.
-Specifically, if no proxy data is in the same leaf as the target data for all trees in the forest, i.e., $\underset{b\in B}{\cup} L_b(\bm{X_{t,c}})=\{\bm{X_{t,c}}\}$, we would have a similarity measure concentrated at the target data, i.e., $\gamma_{t,c}(\bm{X_{t,c}})=1$ and $\gamma_{t',c'}(\bm{X_{t,c}})=0$ for all $t'\neq t$ or $c'\neq c$.
-In that case, the weighted moment condition \eqref{GRFID} and the \texttt{TLGRF} estimator \eqref{T3r} reduce to the local moment condition \eqref{OLSID} and the initial estimator \eqref{T2r}, respectively.
+We note that the initial estimator presented in Theorem \ref{T2} is a special case of the \texttt{TLRF} estimator derived in Theorem \ref{T3}.
+Specifically, if no proxy data is in the same leaf as the target data for all trees in the forest, i.e., $\underset{b\in B}{\cup} L_b(\Vec{X}_{t,c})=\{\Vec{X}_{t,c}\}$, we would have a similarity measure concentrated at the target data, i.e., $\gamma_{t,c}(\Vec{X}_{t,c})=1$ and $\gamma_{t',c'}(\Vec{X}_{t,c})=0$ for all $t'\neq t$ or $c'\neq c$.
+In that case, the weighted conditional mean outcome \eqref{GRFID} and the \texttt{TLRF} estimator \eqref{T3r} reduce to the conditional mean outcome \eqref{OLSID} and the initial estimator \eqref{T2r}, respectively.
+Lastly, we would like to clarify that since (\ref{T3r}) uses features $\Vec{X}_{t,c}$ in a fully nonparametric way, it is difficult to isolate the causal effect of any single feature.
+Therefore, the feature vector $\Vec{X}_{t,c}$ in the \texttt{TLRF} estimator does not have a causal interpretation.

-To better understand the flexibility of the \texttt{TLGRF} estimator \eqref{T3r}, we compare it with OLS estimators (\ref{rtcOLS}) with $\delta$-day fitting windows.
+To better understand the flexibility of the \texttt{TLRF} estimator \eqref{T3r}, we compare it with OLS estimators (\ref{rtcOLS}) with $\delta$-day fitting windows.
 It is noteworthy that both estimators can be expressed as a convex combination of two-point estimators (\ref{fw}), i.e.,

 and